The 2014 winners will be revealed on October 30th. In 2014, the competition received over 1,200 entries from more than 79 countries around the world.

 (courtesy of Nikon Small World)

-Ms. Zsófia László
+Zsófia László

 Institute of Experimental Medicine, Hungarian